-Endemic to the Eastern United States, flying squirrels can present a real problem if they colonize your attic for the winter.
+Primarily in the Eastern United States, flying squirrels can present a real problem if they colonize in your attic for the winter.

 Flying Squirrels 101

-Southern Flying squirrels will be the smaller of 2 flying squirrel species indigenous to North America.
+Southern flying squirrels will be the smaller of the two flying squirrel species indigenous to North America.
 They typically have grey-brown fur with white furred bellies, and they’re notable for the furry membrane which goes between their front and rear legs.
-When they replicate, flyers generally have 2-7 pups two times per year.
+When they reproduce, flyers generally have 2-7 pups two times per year.

 Why They Are Pests

-Nobody Needs to live with their whole extended family, and it will be even worse to have someone else’s whole family move in your home.
-Regrettably, when a flying squirrel decides that your house is an excellent hangout, they deliver an entire colony of flyers together to roost.
+Nobody needs to live with their whole extended family, and it would be even worse to have someone else’s whole family move in your home.
+Regrettably, when a flying squirrel decides that your house is an excellent hangout, they bring an entire colony of flyers together to roost.
 Flyers seek out warm, enclosed places like attics during the fall and the chilly winter months so that they can store food and remain cozy while winter rages outside.

 Are They Dangerous?

-Flyers Are not directly dangerous to humans if handled properly (though, like any creature, they will bite if they feel threatened!) ; their true danger is in the property damage they cause.
-These creatures are rodents, which means they must chew to file their teeth down.
-This must gnaw can result in potentially massive property damage as flyers may chew on anything, including structural components and electric wiring.
+Flyers are not directly dangerous to humans if handled properly (though, like any creature, they will bite if they feel threatened!) ; their true danger is in the property damage they cause.
+These creatures are rodents, which means they have to chew to file their teeth down.
+This need to gnaw can result in potentially massive property damage as flyers may chew on anything, including structural components and electric wiring.
 Wiring damage is a really significant concern since it can quickly become a fire hazard.

-Flying Squirrels mainly take one disease which affects individuals: typhus.
+Flying squirrels mainly carry one disease which affects individuals: typhus.
 It’s rare to catch typhus from a flyer, but it is a risk to think about.
-Flying squirrels also play host to a lot of different parasites, including but not restricted to fleas, lice, and fleas.
-Rabies is extremely rare in flyers, but it’s possible for them to take it.
+Flying squirrels also play host to a lot of different parasites, including but not restricted to fleas and lice.
+Rabies are extremely rare in flyers, but it’s possible for them to have it.

-Because Flying squirrels live in colonies, it is not sufficient to snare a few and You have to Ensure That Each flyer is Relocated away from your home, which can be a time-consuming undertaking.
-To Make removing and relocating your southern flying squirrel issue Simpler, think about employing a professional pest elimination and relocation team such as Critter Control.
-Professional wildlife extractors can Make Certain each member of the Colony is securely and properly caught and relocated.
-After All the Flyers are eliminated, your specialist wildlife removal and Relocation specialists can recommend repairs to your house to keep it From becoming re-colonized.
+Because flying squirrels live in colonies, it is not sufficient to trap a few.
+You have to ensure that each flyer is relocated away from your home, which can be a time-consuming undertaking.
+To make removing and relocating your southern flying squirrel issue easier, think about employing a professional pest elimination and relocation team such as Wildlife Removal.
+Professional wildlife extractors can make certain each member of the colony is securely and properly caught and relocated.
+After all the flyers are eliminated, your wildlife removal and relocation specialists can recommend repairs to your house to keep it from becoming re-colonized.